Risieri Frondizi

-Risieri Frondizi (1910–1983) was an Argentinian philosopher, anthropologist, and rector of the University of Buenos Aires.
+Risieri Frondizi (1910–1983) was an Argentine philosopher, anthropologist, and rector of the University of Buenos Aires.

 Background

 Risieri Frondizi Ercoli was born on 20 November 1910 in Posadas, Argentina.
 His parents were Julio Frondizi and Isabel Ercoli, who had arrived in the 1890s from Gubbio, Umbria, Italy.
 Frondizi had seven brothers and six sisters.
 They included Arturo Frondizi (president 1958-1962), Ricardo (English professor) and Silvio (Marxist theorist, politician, and lawyer, assassinated in 1974).
 Frondizi studied at Harvard University.
 In 1943, Frondizi received his MA from the University of Michigan at Ann Arbor.
 In 1950, he received a doctorate from the National Autonomous University of Mexico.

 Career

 In 1935, Frondizi became a professor of philosophy at the National Institute of Teachers of Buenos Aires.
 In 1937, at the founding of National University of Tucumán, Frondizi became director of the Faculty of Philosophy and Letters through 1946.
 For academic year 1943–1944, he interrupted his teaching there to take advantage of a scholarship to pursue postgraduate studies at the University of Michigan at Ann Arbor, where he met Roy Wood Sellars and Dewitt Parker.